Growing, retaining and developing the care and support VET workforce

 We are undertaking extensive research in collaboration with the people and organisations that deliver vocational education and training (VET) to ensure the sustainability of the current and future workforce.

-Our research aims to develop a comprehensive understanding of the VET workforce across Aged Care and Disability Support, Children’s Education and Care, Health, Human Services and Sport and Recreation sectors and the challenges associated with attracting and keeping people in those roles.
+Our research aims to develop a comprehensive understanding of the VET workforce across aged care and disability support, early childhood education and care, health, human services and sport and recreation sectors and the challenges associated with attracting and keeping people in those roles.

 Swipe or Click across the tabs to view active and completed project stages.